Educate. Inspire.

 Aileen Roy

 Aileen grew up in Timmins, singing at her church where she met and began studying voice with Rosanne Simunovic.
-This started her long career of singing with the Timmins Youth Singers, now the Timmins Concert Singers.
+This started her long career of singing with the Timmins Youth Singers, now the Timmins Concert Singers..
 She participated in the Porcupine Music Festival in Timmins and the Kiwanis Music Festival in Sudbury.
-While in the music program at Laurentian University, she studied voice with both Robert Hall and Marion Harvey Hannah.
+While in the music program at Laurentian University, she studied voice with both Robert Hal and Marion Harvey Hannah.
 Aileen had the honour of representing Northern Ontario twice when she was selected to be a member of the Ontario Youth Choir.

-After studying for her Bachelor of Education at Queen’s University, she began her career as an elementary music teacher.
+After studying for her Bachelor of Education at Queen's University.. she began her career as an elementary music teacher.
 She directs choirs of different age groups, performing in the Porcupine Music Festival and in a number of concerts with the TSO.

-Our Adult Concert Band is Now in Session!
+Our Concert Band is Now in Session!

-The Geoffrey James Lee School of Music offers an adult concert band program.
+The Geoffrey James Lee School of Music offers a concert band program.
 The program is open to anyone who wants to pick up that high school instrument and return to the joys of playing music with others.
 Don’t have an instrument?
 No worries, the TSO has rental options that make it easy for you to join us in music making.

 The group meets every Saturday at 11am at St. Matthew’s Cathedral (331 Fifth Avenue, Timmins).